We've caught up with our skilled workshop team to find out more about how our newest collection, The Green Range, is handcrafted.

 Steamed to perfection

-Each Green Range planter is hand-shaped using FSC rated, sustainable wood and created as a sculptural piece of art using our pioneering form of steam bending.
+Each Green Range planter is hand-shaped using sustainably sourced wood and created as a sculptural piece of art using our pioneering form of steam bending.

 Following Tom’s well-renowned, innovative steam-filled bag technique, our workshop team steam small sections of wood for a carefully calculated amount of time (we use the old school inch-per hour rule).